SwiftyVK/SwiftyVK/README.md

 `.historyMayBeLost` - returned when LongPoll was disconnected from server for a long time and either `lpKey` or `timestamp` is outdated.
 You do not need to reconnect LongPoll manually, client will do it itself.
-Use this case to **refresh data that could have beeen updated while network was unavailable**.
+Use this case to **refresh data that could have been updated while network was unavailable**.

 ## Stop LongPoll